paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 (3) **Treatment of expenses paid by dependent** — If a deduction under section 151 with respect to an individual is allowed to another taxpayer for a taxable year beginning in the calendar year in which such individual’s taxable year begins—

-  (A) no credit shall be allowed under subsection (a) to such individual for such individual’s taxable year, and
+  (A) no credit shall be allowed under subsection (a) to such individual for such individual’s taxable year,

-  (B) qualified tuition and related expenses paid by such individual during such individual’s taxable year shall be treated for purposes of this section as paid by such other taxpayer.
+  (B) qualified tuition and related expenses paid by such individual during such individual’s taxable year shall be treated for purposes of this section as paid by such other taxpayer, and

+  (C) a statement described in paragraph (8) and received by such individual shall be treated as received by the taxpayer.

 (4) **Treatment of certain prepayments** — If qualified tuition and related expenses are paid by the taxpayer during a taxable year for an academic period which begins during the first 3 months following such taxable year, such academic period shall be treated for purposes of this section as beginning during such taxable year.